Miss Gail! You cry, the distress coloring your tone, tears in your eyes, lips trembling…

 Why use that size?

 Well that’s billed as 8 X 5 inches on most publishing platforms.
 It actually isn’t, it’s slightly smaller, but it’s good enough, and it’s easiest to work with.
-This size has been standardized as the smallest option for self pub, easily accessible, on both Ingram and Createspace.
+This size has been standardized as the smallest option for self pub, easily accessible, on both Ingram and KDP Print (formerly Createspace).
 I prefer smaller books and I need to stay smaller for my novellas so I get some kind of spine to work with.
-(It needs to be thinker.)
+(It needs to be thicker.)

 So that’s what you get.